From The Heart

 Our issues with others tell us more about ourselves than they do about the person we have the issues with if we’re willing to listen.
 Soulmates help us evolve and grow into the best version of ourselves so we can live out the reason we’re here on this planet.
 It’s where love comes to life because if we give it enough space in ourselves, it helps to transform our negative experiences into something wonderful if we allow it and that frees up our energy for the truly wonderful to enter.

 About the Author

 Cheryl Costello is the founder of The Finding Hearts Project, also writes for the Brampton Focus and formerly wrote at The Loving Instant.
 She has also worked with Fortune 500 and Financial Post 500 companies to bring greater attention, awareness and action for LGBTQ+ issues, giving the community a powerful voice.
 She has conducted workshops for LGBTQ+ students on the power of reclaiming their power through owning the stories they tell and was also a Keynote speaker at a Toronto World Pride event in 2014.
-If she isn't writing, building or reading a book each day, she's out with her camera, wandering a bookstore or out hiking among trees and water.
+If she isn't writing or organizing in the community, she's out with her camera, wandering a bookstore or out hiking among trees and water.
 Have a question you want to see answered on the blog?
 Stop by her page on Instagram, join in the good vibes and send her a message: @cherylalisoncostello